saminaqazi123456/neighbor_connect/README.md

 ### User Stories (MVP Version 1.0)
 - User can create a new account
 - User can create a profile when creating a new account
-- User must specify username, password, address, category(ies)
+- User must specify username, password, email address, zip code, and category in the initial signup profile
 - User can login into an existing account
-- User can update address and category(ies) in Settings
+- User can edit their profile to update category or other account settings
-- User can view list of posts based on the address and category(ies) selected
+- User can view list of posts based on the zip code and category selected
 - User can author new post
+- User can include picture in the new post
+- User can select category for the new post
+- User can search posts for keywords and get list of matching posts
 - User can logout
+- User stays persistent between app restarts unless he/she logs out
+- User will need to re-login if they logged out in prior app session

 ### User Stories (Planned for Version 2.0)
 - User can upload a picture in the Settings
+- User can select more than one category
 - User can message (SMS) other users via email
 - User can chat with other users